 In 2021, Furyk captured his first major championship at the U.S. Senior Open in Omaha, Nebraska, where he defeated Mike Weir and Retief Goosen by three strokes.

-I hope you enjoyed reading the net worth and other earning data of Jim Furyk.
-Let us know your experience by sharing your feedback with us.
+Well!
+This was the net worth of Jim Furyk.
+Let us know your experience with this article below in the comment section.

 Next Read: Matt Kuchar Net Worth 2022